About the college

 Facilities for students with disabilities

 Most parts of the main college buildings are wheelchair accessible and specially-adapted en-suite student accommodation is available for students with disabilities.
-The Welfare & Equalities Dean has responsibility for supporting students with disabilities.
+The Senior Tutor has responsibility for supporting students with disabilities.

 Students may apply for assistance with extra costs that they incur as a result of a disability or learning difficulty.